 Dry fruits – I have used a mix of almonds, pistachios, dry coconut, charoli nuts only.
 But you are free to use any of your choice.
 Namely, walnuts, raisins, cashew nuts and so on.

-A pinch of salt to add in flour and water to knead the dough
+A pinch of salt to add in flour and water to knead the gujiya dough.

-- To make the dough crisp and flaky, always mix ghee and flour with fingers first until crumbly and flour holds the shape of a fist.
+To make the dough crisp and flaky, always mix ghee and flour with fingers first until crumbly.
+And the flour mixture should hold the shape of a fist.
 Then add water and knead into a soft dough.

-- While shaping the gujias, always apply water to the edges of the rolled dough using fingers or small brush and then press to seal.
+While shaping the gujias, always apply water to the edges of the rolled dough using fingers.
+Or you can also use small brush and then press to seal.
 This ensures proper sealing of the edges avoiding the filling to break open while frying.

 Some of the best sweets recipes you may want to try